GreenGlobalDevs/ng-api/readme.md

 ## ng-api

-RESTFul API for AngularJS Training.
+RESTFul API using for AngularJS Training.
 Build with Laravel 5.

 ### Developer guide